Infrastructure

 The agreement for the construction was signed in Nairobi last week by Kenyan energy minister Kiraitu Murungi and his South Sudan counterpart Stephen Dhieu.

-Although South Sudan does not have the funds to finance the entire project, the country is confident that the project will be successful as it plans to use reserves of crude to offer guarantee to financiers of the pipeline, which is scheduled for completion by 2015.
+Although South Sudan does not have the funds to finance the entire project, the country is confident that the project will be successful as it plans to use reserves of crude to offer guarantees to financiers of the pipeline, which is scheduled for completion by 2015.

 “We don’t need to have the money right now, we have the reserves.
-South Sudan will definitely have equity in the pipeline,” S. Sudan Finance Minister Kosti Manibe told reporters.
+South Sudan will have equity in the pipeline,” S. Sudan Finance Minister Kosti Manibe told reporters.

 The country has seven billion barrels in proven crude reserves.